MarIA: Spanish Language Models: Evaluation

+To evaluate our models against the baselines mentioned above, we follow the usual practices in the literature and use the HuggingFace Transformers library \cite{DBLP:journals/corr/abs-1910-03771}.
+For each task, we add a single linear layer on top of the model being fine-tuned.
+In the case of sentence/paragraph-level classification tasks, we use the \texttt{[CLS]} token in the case of BERT models and the \texttt{<s>} token in the case of RoBERTa models.
+We use a maximum input length of 512 tokens in all cases.

-For all models and tasks, we conduct a small grid search and pick the best value for each model: \begin{itemize} \item Batch size: 16, 32. \item Weight decay: 0.01, 0.1. \item Learning rate: 1e-5, 3e-5, 5e-5. \item Epochs: The best (as per the validation set) out of 5 epochs. \end{itemize}
+To have a fair comparison, we train each model with the same settings, that is, the default ones in HuggingFace's fine-tuning scripts, conducting a grid search for all models and tasks: \begin{itemize} \item Batch size: 16, 32. \item Weight decay: 0.01, 0.1. \item Learning rate: 1e-5, 3e-5, 5e-5. \item Epochs: The best (as per the development set) out of 5 epochs. \end{itemize} We select the best checkpoint using the downstream task metric in the corresponding development set, and then evaluate it on the test set.